slowernews/wisdom-tldr/chapters/0_intro.md

 "Almost nothing material is needed for a happy life, for he who has understood existence."
 -- Marcus Aurelius [0121]*

+> *"Rules for happiness: something to do, someone to love and something to hope for."
+-- Immanuel Kant [1724]*

 > *"Action may not always bring happiness, but there is no happiness without action."
 -- Benjamin Disraeli [1804]*